n817/todo/README.md

 - HTML/CSS
 ___________________________
 ## How to use
-The site is available at [Github Pages](https://n817.github.io/todo/)
+The app is available at [Github Pages](https://n817.github.io/todo/)